napari/docs/docs/howtos/layers/shapes.md

 you must click the`escape` key, which will add a final vertex at the current mouse position and complete the polygon.
 You'll then be able to start adding another one.

-`Polygons` can also be created with the polygon lasso creation tool.
-This can be found in the layer control panel or by pressing `shift+P`.
+`Polygons` can also be created with the polygon lasso creation tool, which can be found in the layer control panel or by pressing `shift+P`.
 The tool can be used to draw complex `Polygons` with the mouse.
 For mouse draw mode the sequence of events by the user is as follows: